Samsung/kflat/README.md

 ```

 ## How to use it?

+Below you can find general instruction for using kflat kernel module.
+For more detailed information head out to markdown files in `doc/` directory.

 ### Load kernel modules
 The first step is to upload compiled kernel modules to your target machine.
 Built modules are located in: `core/kflat_core.ko` and `recipes/*/*.ko` files.
 To load copied files into the kernel, use `insmod` command: